Trenchwise/simpsons-react-project/README.md

 1. Remove the class sentence
    class Simpsons extends Component { (dont forget the other curly)
-2. On the following sentence remove the word render and adjust the sentence to read like the below.
+2. Rename the render method.
+On the following sentence remove the word render and adjust the sentence to read like the below.
 The key must be the component name and props has been written inside the brackets and sentce is turned into a fat arrow function const Search = (props) => {

 3. Also need to remove any this. from the word props.